 4.)
 The amount of food that is fed to your fish should be based on water temperature.
 During the warmer seasons your fish should be fed more often due to increased activity.
 Yet, during the colder months, they may not eat very much at all.
 Overfeeding during this time is very easy to do.
 Due to their inactivity in near freezing water, much of the food will go uneaten and will contaminate the pond.

 5.)
-Goldfish and Koi can acclimate themselves to a wide range of temperatures, as long as they are gradual temperature changes.
+Goldfish and Koi can acclimate themselves to a wide range of temperatures, as long as the temperature changes are gradual.
 Pond fish are so durable they can even survive cold winters, as long as the pond water freezes on the surface only.
 This is easily accomplished by maintaining a continuous water flow and proper filtration.